https://bristoworalhistory.org/ohms/viewer.php?cachefile=OHP-2021-21_Mary_Jane_Trigalet.xml#segment0

 JT: Yeah, I can imagine they did

-MT: Some of them did, but it wasn't like the tremendous amount of noise, you
+MT: Some of them did, but it wasn't like the tremendous amount of noise, you know, it wasn't.

 JT: Okay